Pediatric Crossbite Correction | Braces, Retainers, Fluoride, and More!

 Generally speaking, a crossbite is a misalignment of the teeth or jaw.
 This misalignment can cause your jaw to be off-balanced.

 Another condition called Temporomandibular Joint Dysfunction (TMJ), has also been linked to crossbites.
-TMJ occurs when the temporomandibular moves out of place and can’t open and close smoothly.
+TMJ occurs when the temporomandibular joint moves out of place and can’t open and close smoothly.
 Unfortunately, a crossbite can affect the way you bite down, which in turn can negatively affect your temporomandibular joint.
 Don’t forget to consult with your dentist or orthodontist if you’re experiencing jaw pain.

 How Can Parents Help?

-As a parent, one of your many jobs is to teach proper hygiene to your children, which can, and in many cases should include early pediatric dental care.
+As a parent, one of your many jobs is to teach proper hygiene to your children, which can, and in many cases should, include early pediatric dental care.
 I know what some of you may be thinking… braces and retainers and fluoride, oh my!
 But the truth is that pediatric dentistry can prevent long-term negative oral issues from happening to your child’s pearly whites.

 At Snodgrass King Dentistry, we set you up with the tools to succeed in your child’s pediatric dental care.
 Without pediatric dentistry, you and your child may miss crucial red flags that lead to issues such as crooked teeth, cavities, and uneven jaw development.